 With hurricane season around the corner, the possibility of an electrical event is also prominent.
 As a business owner, you may ask the question, “what happens if my business building is struck by lightning?”

 Most commercial property insurance policies cover damages caused by a direct lightning strike, such as power surges or fire.
-However, insurance policies typically don’t cover damages due to nearby lightning or non-lighting strike-related event, causing the power surge.
+However, insurance policies typically don’t cover damages due to nearby lightning or non-lightning strike-related event, causing the power surge.

 Risks Associated from Lightning Strikes